corda/corda-docs-portal/content/en/platform/corda/4.13/community/corda-configuration-file.md

 Please do NOT use double quotes (`"`) in configuration keys.

 Node setup will log `Config files should not contain " in property names.
 Please fix: [key]` as an error when it finds double quotes around keys.
-This prevents configuration errors when mixing keys containing `.` wrapped with double quotes and without them e.g.: The property
+This prevents configuration errors when mixing keys containing `.` wrapped with double quotes and without them.
+For example, the property
 `"dataSourceProperties.dataSourceClassName" = "val"` in [Reference.conf](#referenceconf) would be not overwritten by the property
 `dataSourceProperties.dataSourceClassName = "val2"` in *node.conf*.